 Because the application process for a pardon can take years and because there is another waiting period before you can apply again, it is helpful to discuss the right timing for your pardon application with your lawyer.
 If you apply too early, you may find yourself waiting years before you can submit a subsequent application.
 Again, there is no exact right time to submit an application but a lawyer can review the facts of your case and advise you on the most beneficial timing of an application.

 Contact a Pennsylvania Law Firm for More Information

 The criminal defense attorneys of The Zeiger Firm represent clients who are trying to get their criminal records expunged by applying for a pardon.
 We can help guide you through the pardon and expungement process and advocate for you to achieve the best resolution possible under the facts of your case.
-If you would like to discuss your options for a pardon and the application process, please or call 215-546-0340 today.
+If you would like to discuss your options for a pardon and the application process, please contact our office online or call 215-546-0340 today.